Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

-The Poisson distribution is a common choice to model count data, it assumes that the variance is equal to the mean.
-When the variance is larger than the mean, the data are said to be overdispersed and the Negative Binomial distribution can be used.
-Say we have measured a response variable y that follow a negative binomial distribution and depends on a set of k explanatory variables X, in equation this gives us.
+The Poisson distribution, which posits that the variance is equal to the mean, is a popular choice for modelling count data.
+The data are said to be overdispersed when the variance exceeds the mean, and the Negative Binomial distribution can be utilised.
+Let's say we have a response variable y that has a negative binomial distribution and is influenced by a collection of k explanatory variables X, as shown in equation.

-The negative binomial distribution is a probability distribution that is used with discrete random variables.
-This type of distribution concerns the number of trials that must occur in order to have a predetermined number of successes.
-As we will see, the negative binomial distribution is related to the binomial distribution.
-In addition, this distribution generalizes the geometric distribution.
+With discrete random variables, the negative binomial distribution is a probability distribution.
+This sort of distribution refers to the number of trials required to achieve a specific number of successes.
+The negative binomial distribution is related to the binomial distribution, as we will demonstrate.
+Furthermore, the geometric distribution is generalised by this distribution.

-The negative binomial distribution has two parameters: is the expected value that need to be positive, therefore a log link function can be used to map the linear predictor (the explanatory variables times the regression parameters) to μ (see the 4th equation); and ϕ is the overdispersion parameter, a small value means a large deviation from a Poisson distribution, while as ϕ gets larger the negative binomial looks more and more like a Poisson distribution.
+The negative binomial distribution has two parameters:
+The expected value that need to be positive, therefore a log link function can be used to map the linear predictor (the explanatory variables times the regression parameters) to μ and ϕ is the overdispersion parameter, a small value means a large deviation from a Poisson distribution, while as ϕ gets larger the negative binomial looks more and more like a Poisson distribution.

 Let’s simulate some data and fit a STAN model to them: